bmich22/quiz-fun/README.md

 ## Color Scheme
 The color scheme for Quiz - Fun is clean and simple, a light gray background on the opening page and buttons and messages are in primary colors.
 The logo is a red question mark on a black background.
-* rgb(235, 233, 233) is the background color for the opening page
+* #ebe9e9 (light gray) is the background color for the opening page
 * #000000 (black) is used for the opening page and question text
-* #ffffff (white) is used for the navigation and links on the header and footer
+* #ffffff (white) is used for the text on the buttons
 * #008000 (green)is used for the background color of the start button, the answer choice buttons and the start-again buttons.
-* #373636 (dark gray) is used for the next button to differntiate it with green answer choice buttons
+* #373636 (dark gray) is used for the next button to differentiate it with the green answer choice buttons
-* #ff0000 (red) is used to show the INCORRECT! message and the incorrect score number
+* #ff0000 (red) is used to show the INCORRECT! message, the incorrect score number, and to change the green button background to red when a wrong answer was chosen
-* #ffff00 (blue) is used to show the CORRECT! message and the correct score number
+* #ffff00 (blue) is used to show the CORRECT! message, the correct score number, and to change the green button background to blue when a wrong answer was chosen

 ## Typography
 Quiz-Fun uses one font, Poppins, utilizing Poppins at a different weights for the title, button text, questions and scores.
 Poppins italic at a smaller size was used for the source text that displays at the bottom of the page for each question.